Background and Anomaly Learning Methods for Static Gamma-ray Detectors: Introduction

 The natural backgrounds encountered by static detector systems in the outdoors are numerous.
 The persistent portion of the background consists of the primordial isotope \isot{K}{40}, and the \isot{U}{238} and \isot{Th}{232} decay chains present in the soil and building materials around the detector (``KUT'' backgrounds) as well as contributions from cosmic rays~\cite{sandness_accurate_2009}.
 The variable portions of the background consist of the \isot{Rn}{222} (\isot{U}{238} series) progeny \isot{Pb}{214} and \isot{Bi}{214} suspended in the air, which can vary with weather conditions; and rainfall, which creates particularly large increases in background through the wet deposition of \isot{Pb}{214} and \isot{Bi}{214} on the ground~\cite{damon_natural_1954, livesay_rain-induced_2014}.
 Radon decay progeny from \isot{Rn}{220} (\isot{Th}{232} series) and \isot{Rn}{219} (\isot{U}{235} series) may also be present but are at negligible amounts due to their short half-lives (55.6\,s and 3.96\,s, respectively, versus \isot{Rn}{222}'s 3.82\,days), which inhibit their ability to diffuse out of the ground~\cite{nndc_nudat}.
 Human activity around the detector can introduce nuisance sources in the form of medical isotopes (e.g., \isot{Tc}{99m}, \isot{I}{131}, and positron annihilation photons from isotopes such as \isot{F}{18}) and industrial isotopes (e.g., \isot{Cs}{137} and \isot{Ir}{192}).
 Human activity can also create temporary decreases in the background through obstructing a detector's view of radioactive ambient materials, e.g., by vehicles~\cite{stewart_understanding_2018}.
 The goal of this work is to enable a static detector to learn, over time and with minimal pre-set knowledge, the temporal and spectral patterns of its background and nuisance sources so that it can better distinguish threats.
 Approaches are presented that use spectral and temporal features to learn about the background, and optionally with complementary data provided by a rain sensor.

-This work was performed in the context of the Platforms and Algorithms for Networked Detection and Analysis (PANDA) project led by Lawrence Berkeley National Laboratory, which, in collaboration with the Domain Aware Waggle Network (DAWN) project led by Argonne National Laboratory, is developing and fielding a network of statically-deployed multi-sensor systems for radiological source detection, localization, and tracking in urban environments.
+This work was performed in the context of the Platforms and Algorithms for Networked Detection and Analysis (PANDA) project led by Lawrence Berkeley National Laboratory, which, in collaboration with the Domain Aware Waggle Network (DAWN) project led by Argonne National Laboratory, is developing and fielding a network of statically-deployed multi-sensor systems for radiological source detection, localization, and tracking in urban environments~\cite{cooper_networked_2023}.
 In contrast to previous distributed detection systems, the PANDA-DAWN (PANDAWN) network integrates contextual sensors and radiation detectors, and features powerful edge computing to enable the deployment of real-time algorithms which can adapt to changing conditions in order to optimize and/or maintain performance.

 In this work, methods are presented that allow detection algorithms for a single node in a network to adapt to the local radiological environment, including both spectral and temporal variations.
 Since only single nodes are considered here, network effects are not explored.
 Therefore these methods could be considered for any ``array'' of detectors (a series of nodes with minimal interactions between them), not just a true ``network'' (a series of detector nodes with collective interactions).
-Multi-node network detection approaches will be presented in another forthcoming manuscript~\cite{rofors_networked_2023}.
+Multi-node network detection approaches are the subject of additional studies.